vkostyanetsky/RFQ/README.md

 It is the working example of an external interface for 1C:Enterprise which has been made with React.js & Flask.

-## How to start?
+## How to start to develop?

 ### 1. Setting up 1C:Enterprise

 Do the following steps:

-1. Load a 1C:Enterprise configuration from the [1c-enterprise](1c-enterprise) directory.
+1. Load a 1C:Enterprise infobase configuration from the [1c-enterprise](1c-enterprise) directory.
-2. Create at least two users: a superuser (must have the `Full Access` role assigned) and a user for HTTP requests (assign the role `RFQ` to it).
+2. Create at least two users:
+   - a superuser (must have the `Full Access` role assigned)
+   - a user for external HTTP requests (assign the role `RFQ` to it)
-3. Fill a `RFQ Interface URL` constant's value (Administration → Tools → RFQ Interface URL).
+3. Fill `RFQ Interface URL` constant's value (Administration → Tools → RFQ Interface URL).
 For instance: `http://localhost:3000`
 4. Create master data: several companies, contracts, items, and questions.
 You need this to make procurement requisitions.
 5. Create at least one `Procurement Requisition` document, then post it.
 6. Publish `RFQ` HTTP service on your web server.